nus-cs2103/old-website/contents/coding-standards-css.md

    management is also easier.

 ## Sections<a name="sections"></a>
-[teammatesCommon.css](https://github.com/TEAMMATES/teammates/blob/master/src/main/webapp/stylesheets/teammatesCommon.css) has been divided into 4 sections - Generic, NavBar, Header, MainContent.
+[common.css](https://github.com/nus-cs2103/website/blob/master/styles/common.css) has been divided into many sections - accordions, buttons, table and so on.
 Place the new css rules in the appropriate section.

 >  By segmenting the file in this logical way, it is easy to locate css rules and to ensure that a new rule being added is not already present.